Financial Aid FAQs

 Many new applicants may have received an email notification informing them of failing NPS eligibility requirements.
 If any of the following cases apply to you, this communication may be the result of a data mismatch and may not reflect your actual eligibility status.

 2. If you are a new applicant who has completed the New Student Orientation and experienced technical difficulties obtaining completion confirmation, CSN First Year Experience may have time stamped the completion of your orientation in their computer records.
 After reviewing their contact information here: https://www.csn.edu/fye request and include any corroborating correspondence from their office in your appeal.
 Your Nevada Promise Scholarship Appeal must be submitted via email.
 Please Contact Us for an email address to submit the documents.
-The appeal must be submitted no later than Wednesday, April 1, 2022 by 11:59 p.m.
+The appeal must be submitted by the designated deadline for the term.
+Please contact us to confirm the specific deadline.

 3. Lastly, if you were notified that a FAFSA application was not received on your behalf but certify that the application was completed prior to March 1, please Contact Us for further guidance towards resolving your NPS eligibility as soon as possible.